 Wetlands are identifiable because of their unique soil conditions, including wet soils or standing water for all or some of most years, and vegetation adapted for these wet conditions.

 - Wetlands typically occur at the edge of aquatic and upland systems.

 - They can be wet year-round, or just during certain seasons.

 - They are also known as bogs, marshes, cedar swamps, and potholes.

 Wetlands come in all shapes and sizes and each one is different.
-There are 8 common types of wetlands in Minnesota, including marshes, bogs, meadows and swamps.
+There are 8 common types of wetlands in Minnesota.

 Wetlands filter and store many pollutants, which improves water quality, floodwater storage, fish, wildlife and plant habitat, biological productivity, economic benefits, recreation and aesthetics.
 For example, wetlands function as natural sponges that trap and slowly release surface water, rain, snowmelt, groundwater and flood waters.